 Mission Bay Aquatic Center

-Lisa Gipson is a contributing writer at San Diego Family Magazine.
-Her 15-year-old daughter, known at camp as Hoops, loves being a CIT.
+Lisa Gipson is the managing editor at San Diego Family Magazine.
+Her daughter, whose camp name is "Hoops", loves being a CIT.